 About Me. 👋

-Hello, I’m Rick van Giersbergen — a first-year Masters Industrial Design student at the Technical University of Eindhoven in the Netherlands.
-I’m a passionate advocate for the intersection of Design, Business Innovation, Entrepreneurship and Technology.
-I’m driven by the potential to create impactful solutions that combine creative design thinking with practical business strategies.
-I aim to explore how emerging technologies can shape the future of products and services, and how entrepreneurial ventures can bring innovative ideas to life in the real world.
+Hello, I’m Rick van Giersbergen — a second-year Masters Industrial Design student at the Technical University of Eindhoven in the Netherlands.
+I’m passionate about the intersection of Design, Business Innovation, Entrepreneurship and Technology.
+I’m driven by the potential to create impactful solutions that combine design thinking with practical business strategies.
+I aim to explore how emerging technologies can shape the future of products and services and how entrepreneurial ventures can bring innovative ideas to life in the real world.

 Professional Identity

-As an Industrial Designer, my professional identity is shaped by a passion for learning and a never-ending pursuit of knowledge across diverse domains.
-I strive to be a designer who envisions beyond conventional boundaries, constantly seeking to explore and understand a broad range of topics in the areas of technology, society and art.
-For instance, during my FBP I delved into the yet
+As an Industrial Designer, my professional identity is shaped by a passion for learning that stretches across very different fields.
+I want to be a designer who looks beyond conventional boundaries, always trying to explore and understand a broad range of topics in technology, society and art.
+My FBP is one example.
+There I went into the still underexplored intersection of AI and education, designing a toolkit that aimed to demystify AI and give children the tools to find their footing in an increasingly AI-driven world.

-A designer needs to be able to take into account as many components of the design as possible.
-This means being creative, having a human-centered approach and the ability to identify opportunities that others might overlook.
-This last part is not just that of a designer but also that of an entrepreneur.
-A good designer is someone who can not only create valuable designs but also bring those designs to market, either by starting their own company or by collaborating with existing companies.
-This ensures that designs not only offer research value but also make a real-life impact on the people who use them.
+A designer needs to take into account as many components of the design as possible.
+That means being creative, working from a human-centered approach and spotting opportunities others might overlook.
+The last of these belongs as much to the entrepreneur as to the designer.
+A good designer can not only create valuable designs but also bring them to market, whether by starting a company or collaborating with existing ones.
+This is what allows designs to move past research value and make a real difference for the people who use them.

 “A designer is someone who can envision beyond where most people pause their thinking’’